Azure guidance for secure isolation

 Overall, PaaS (or any workload that autocreates VMs) contributes to churn in VM placement that leads to randomized VM allocation.
-Random placement of customer VMs makes it much harder for attackers to get on the same host.
+Random placement of your VMs makes it much harder for attackers to get on the same host.
 In addition, host access is hardened with greatly reduced attack surface that makes these types of exploits difficult to sustain.

 Azure addresses the perceived risk of resource sharing by providing a trustworthy foundation for assuring multi-tenant, cryptographically certain, logically isolated cloud services using a common set of principles:

-- Compute isolation for processing, including both logical and physical compute isolation
+- Compute isolation for processing, including both logical and physical compute isolation.

-- Networking isolation including separation of network traffic and data encryption in transit
+- Networking isolation including separation of network traffic and data encryption in transit.

-- Security assurance processes embedded in service design to correctly develop logically isolated services, including Security Development Lifecycle (SDL) and other strong security assurance processes to protect attack surfaces and mitigate risks
+- Security assurance processes embedded in service design to correctly develop logically isolated services, including Security Development Lifecycle (SDL) and other strong security assurance processes to protect attack surfaces and mitigate risks.

 Learn more about: